-Career Development host’s a biannual Hire-A-Shark Day, once in the fall and another in the winter semester.
+Career Development host’s a biannual Recruit-A-Shark Day, once in the fall and another in the winter semester.
 The event provides opportunities for students including research, shadowing, internships, jobs, and volunteering within the Pre-Health and STEM programs.
 This is an amazing event for students to meet with employers and learn about some unique opportunities in their field.
-The upcoming Hire-A-Shark event will take place on Wednesday, September 12, 2018 from 3:30 p.m. to 6:30 p.m. in the Don Taft University Center Rick Case Arena.
+The upcoming Recruit-A-Shark event will take place on Thursday, September 19, 2019 from 2:30 p.m. to 6:00 p.m. in the Don Taft University Center Rick Case Arena.

 This summer, NSU’s Science Alive!, under the direction of Emily Schmitt Lavin, Ph.D., Interim Chair of the Biology Department in the Halmos College of Natural Sciences and Oceanography, presented a series of six science workshops over 3 weeks at the Alvin Sherman Library as part of the free Summer S.T.E.M. for Tweens and Science Kids programs hosted by Youth Services Librarians Kristina Knott and Katharine Labuda.